-Total biomass estimates by the series of bottom trawl surveys on Flemish Cap from 1988 to 2015 (Table 2 and Fig. 2) are quite variable, due to the predominant sizes of the shrimp are in the selection range of the cod-end mesh size used (35 mm), so the biomass estimations are clearly affected by small changes in cod-end mesh size between years.
+Total biomass estimates by the series of bottom trawl surveys on Flemish Cap from 1988 to 2016 (Table 2 and Fig. 2) are quite variable, due to the predominant sizes of the shrimp are in the selection range of the cod-end mesh size used (35 mm), so the biomass estimations are clearly affected by small changes in cod-end mesh size between years.
 To solve this problem it was proposed to use the shrimp bigger than 20 mm CL (Table 2).
 The biomass for shrimp bigger than 20 mm CL tried to be an index of the adult biomass not affected by differences in the cod-end mesh size used.
 The 20 mm CL was chosen because it is approximately the limit between 3 and 4 years old shrimp in this season (Garabana, 1999).
-The biomass estimated for shrimp bigger than 20 mm. in 2015 was 1025 t.
+The biomass estimated for shrimp bigger than 20 mm. in 2016 was 1937 t.

 The use of female biomass estimate is also an index not affected by small changes in mesh size, and it is the one used by the NAFO Scientific Council, so it was also included in Table 2.
-In 2015 the estimated female biomass (1057 t.) was about 47% bigger than 2014.
-However, both indices (females and shrimp bigger than 20mm. biomass) remained between the lowest values in the EU survey series.
+In 2016 the estimated female biomass (1929 t.) was about 79% bigger than 2015.
+However, both indices (females and shrimp bigger than 20mm. biomass) remained at very low level in the EU survey series.